LESSON No. 3

 6. actinomycosis.

-Papillomatosis- growth of the papillary layer of the lamina propria and its ingrowth into the epithelium.
-This process is observed in chronic trauma of the mucous membrane of the palate with a lamellar prosthesis and other chronic injuries.
+Papillomatosis- proliferation of the papillary layer of the lamina propria of the mucous membrane and its ingrowth into the epithelium.
+This process is observed in chronic trauma to the mucous membrane of the palate with a plate prosthesis and other chronic injuries.

-vacuolar dystrophy- intracellular edema of epithelial cells with the appearance in the cytoplasm of vacuoles that destroy cells.
+Vacuolar dystrophy- intracellular swelling of epithelial cells with the appearance of vacuoles in the cytoplasm that destroy cells.
 Sometimes the vacuole occupies almost the entire cell, pushing the nucleus to the periphery.
-In this case, the core takes a saddle shape.
+In this case, the core takes on a saddle shape.

 • pemphigus vulgaris;